sidprasad/copeanddrag/README.md

     - [] Attributes of nodes related to groups should be shown (somehow?)
     - [] Spatial layout of groups:  Preserve relations between groups.
     - [] Eg. if G1 is above G2, then all contents of G1 must be above G2.
+    - Tried to solve this by including *nodes* in their groups.
+But this creates OTHER issues in terms of layout (bc groups have to be rectangles and exclude other nodes)

 - How do we render Grids?